-15Collects, collected, or collection means "buying, renting, gathering, obtaining, receiving, or accessing any personal information pertaining to a consumer by any means.
+Collects, collected, or collection means "buying, renting, gathering, obtaining, receiving, or accessing any personal information pertaining to a consumer by any means.
 This includes receiving information from the consumer, either actively or passively, or by observing the consumer's behavior."
 Cal.
 Civ.
 Code § 1798.140(e); see also Cal.
 Civ.
 Code § 1798.140(f) (effective Jan.
 1, 2023) (retaining the same definition under the CPRA).

-16Cal.
+Cal.
 Civ.
 Code § 1798.140(c)(1).

-17Gross revenues in this context is not limited to gross revenue earned in California or from California residents, but, according to California's Attorney General, should be based on a business's global turnover.
+Gross revenues in this context is not limited to gross revenue earned in California or from California residents, but, according to California's Attorney General, should be based on a business's global turnover.
 See Final Statement of Reasons, Appendix A at Response 5 (June 11, 2020) ("Civil Code § 1798.140(c)(1)(A) does not limit the revenue threshold to revenue generated in California or from California residents.
 Any proposed change to limit the threshold to revenue generated only in California or from California residents would be inconsistent with the CCPA."), available at https://oag.ca.gov/sites/all/files/agweb/pdfs/privacy/ccpa-fsorappendix-a.pdf.

-18The CPRA clarifies that this amount must have been earned in the preceding calendar year.
-See Cal.
+$^{18}\mbox{The CPRA}$ clarifies that this amount must have been earned in the the business, distinctly-branded website, application, or service with which the consumer intentionally interacts."
+Cal.
 Civ.
-Code $\$ 1798.140(d)(1)(A) (effective Jan.
+Code § 1798.140(k) (effective Jan.
 1, 2023).

-- (2) alone or in combination, annually buys, receives for commercial purposes, or sells the personal information of 50,000 or more consumers, households, or devices19 or - (3) "[d]erives 50 percent or more of its annual revenues from selling20 consumers' personal information."21
+- (2) alone or in combination, annually buys, receives for commercial purposes, or sells the personal information of 50,000 or more consumers, households, or devices or - (3) "[d]erives 50 percent or more of its annual revenues from selling consumers' personal information."

-The law also potentially applies to parent and subsidiary entities if they operate under common branding and one or the other is subject to the CCPA.22
+The law also potentially applies to parent and subsidiary entities if they operate under common branding and one or the other is subject to the CCPA.

-19The focus on consumers, households, or devices, means that a business could be subject to the law even if it does not buy, receive for commercial purposes, or sell the personal information of 50,000 or more consumers, if, for example, it buys, receives for commercial purposes, or sells personal information from multiple devices for many of its consumers.
+The focus on consumers, households, or devices, means that a business could be subject to the law even if it does not buy, receive for commercial purposes, or sell the personal information of 50,000 or more consumers, if, for example, it buys, receives for commercial purposes, or sells personal information from multiple devices for many of its consumers.